 The truth is though, if you can work from home, from your own computer, you can work from anywhere in the world.

-With the right attitude and organisational skills in place and learning from articles like this, you too can pack your bags and travel the world with your freelance business.
+With the right attitude and organizational skills in place and learning from articles like this, you too can pack your bags and travel the world with your freelance business.

 Would you like to travel the world with your design business?
 Let me know in the comments!